There was an error with your log in

 An Icelandic hamlet with a couple of houses surrounded by steep mountains, Hornstrandir Nature Reserve, Westfjords.

-• After another heart breakfast, head up a steep slope to the mountain ridge Skálakambur and follow a route marked with cairns towards the steep Atlaskarð mountain pass.
-Once there, your group will go around Mt.
-Kollur and from there start making your way towards Höfn in Hornvík, the heart of Hornstrandir Nature Reserve.
-This is a place of dramatic natural beauty and should not be missed out by anyone traveling in this area.
-It is necessary to spend more than one day at this awe-inspiring place so we will put up camp there for two nights.
-Basecamp in Hornvík offers more amenities, so the next two evenings will be more comfortable.
+• Today we head up a steep slope to the mountain ridge of Skálakambur and follow a route marked with cairns toward the steep Atlaskarð (327 m) mountain pass.
+We continue around Mt.
+Kollur and begin our descent toward Höfn in Hornvík, the heart of the Hornstrandir Nature Reserve.
+This is a place of dramatic natural beauty that should not be missed by anyone visiting the area.
+Since one day isn’t enough to take it all in, we’ll set up camp here for two nights.
+Fortunately, we have the luxury of arriving at the very cozy Borea Camp, located right on the beach.
+There, we can enjoy a warm mess tent, cook meals in a fully equipped kitchen, and relax in each other’s company.

 Accommodation: Basecamp in Hornvík